silinternational/idp-profile-ui/README.md

 ## Environment

+1.  `cp .env.dist .env.local` and populate with appropriate values.

 This app is setup to run against HTTPS for U2F testing.
 In order to facilitate this _traefik_ must be configured.
-Simply `cp development/local.env.dist development/local.env` and populate the traefik-related vars with the appropriate values.
-Some are also located in the `docker-compose.yml` under the `proxy` service.
+Some values are located in the `.env.local` and some are located in the `docker-compose.yml` under the `proxy` service.
 See [traefik docs](https://github.com/silinternational/traefik-https-proxy) for more information.

 ## i18n